-Silvin describes the mansion’s construction that started in 1924 at the height of Florida’s construction boom.
+Silvin describes the mansion’s construction, which started in 1924 at the height of Florida’s construction boom.
 Completed in 1927 when the Florida real estate and banking bubbles had burst, Mar-a-Lago’s 600 construction workers helped support the local economy.
 The fortune that paid for the construction came from the Post Cereal empire founded by C.W.
 Post in 1895.
-His only daughter, Marjorie Merriweather Post, inherited the Possum Cereal Company, turned it into General Foods in 1923, creating one of America’s greatest fortunes.
+His only daughter, Marjorie Merriweather Post, inherited the Postum Cereal Company, and turned it into General Foods in 1923, creating one of America’s greatest fortunes.

 Married to her second husband, E.F.
-Hutton, she wanted something that would be a unique mansion.
+Hutton, she fantasized about building a unique mansion.
 Hutton initially hired the Beaux-Arts trained Marion Simms Wyeth, but Marjorie yearned for an architecturally complex fantasy land.
-She imposed Austrian born, illustrator and famed stage set designer, Joseph Urban into the design team.
+She added Austrian born, illustrator and famed stage set designer, Joseph Urban into the design team.
 The result is a unique palace/home with a whimsical, theatre-inspired theme.

 Mrs. Post’s marriage to E.F.
 Hutton, uncle to the infamous Barbara Hutton, lasted from 1919 to 1935.
 Their only daughter, Dina Merrill, grew up to be a glamorous Hollywood star, but always returned to Mar-a-Lago, the place where her happiest childhood memories were born.
 She lived in “Deenie’s House,” an integral part of the Mar-a-Lago compound, designed with a bed, murals and carpet with themes from Sleeping Beauty.